vixtor-qm/ros-leddar/README.md

 - `fov`: Field of view of the device in degrees, default: 45.0 degrees.
 - `range`: Maximum range of the device in meters, default: 50.0 meters.

-The `leddar` node will output to the following ROS topics:
+The `leddar` node will output to the following ROS topic:
 - `~scan`: `LaserScan` message.
 Scan data.

 Configuring